abijith-la/CryptographicFileSystem/README.md

 Run main.py

 #### Note
-Make sure all dependancies are installed. <br />
+Make sure all dependencies are installed. <br />
 Windows users can use WSL to run the application.